Frequently Asked Questions

 Updated: February 12, 2014

-The Windows Azure Marketplace (WAM) is a Windows Azure powered Information service that provides developers and information workers access to third-party premium data sets and web services.
+The Windows Azure Marketplace (WAM) is an Azure powered Information service that provides developers and information workers access to third-party premium data sets and web services.
 The Marketplace also enables self-service business intelligence and analytics over stored data sets using existing Microsoft technologies.
-With the power and scale of the Windows Azure (Windows Azure, Windows Azure SQL Database), the Marketplace provides developers with the ability to build and manage innovative applications across the desktop and mobile devices by bringing together disparate sets of private and public data, both on premises and in the cloud, via a single marketplace.
+With the power and scale of the Azure (Azure, Microsoft Azure SQL Database), the Marketplace provides developers with the ability to build and manage innovative applications across the desktop and mobile devices by bringing together disparate sets of private and public data, both on premises and in the cloud, via a single marketplace.
 The Marketplace enables developers to access complex data sets to build entirely new analytic and reporting scenarios.
 And content providers are able to expose their data to millions of developers on a global level, enabling new growth and revenue opportunities.
 And with support for OData, the Marketplace makes it easy to support rich query capabilities to power mash-ups and associations.

 How does the Windows Azure Marketplace (WAM) work?

 The Marketplace brings data and imagery from leading commercial data providers and authoritative public data sources together into a single location, under a unified provisioning and billing framework.
 Additionally, the Marketplace APIs allow developers and information workers to consume this premium content with any platform, application, or business workflow.
 The Marketplace allows Office, Excel, and SQL Server customers to instantly ‘mash up’ private data with Marketplace content enabling new scenarios around analytics and reporting.The Marketplace uses secure REST-based APIs to deliver information to any client.
-It uses Windows Azure features such as Windows Azure compute, storage, tables, SQL Database, and App Fabric to handle all aspects of an information marketplace.
+It uses Azure features such as Azure compute, storage, tables, Azure SQL Database, and App Fabric to handle all aspects of an information marketplace.

 What is the opportunity for partners?